rodrigomalagon/madrid-pollution-2023/README.md

 Author: Rodrigo Malagón Rodríguez

+This project aims to demonstrate some useful techniques of data processing and analysis to derive trends at quarter level of neighborhoods of a city out of individual sensor data spread throughout the city.
+The most important tools used include interpolation, vectorial datacube aggregation, and trend time series analysis.

 # I. Introduction

 Madrid suffers from high trends of pollution due to the strong use of